survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 };
 ```

 It’s plenty of code.
 Especially the `Object.assign` portion looks knotty.
-We’ll fix that up in the *Splitting Configuration* chapter as we discuss configuration composition in detail.
+That will be fixed in the *Splitting Configuration* chapter soon enough.

 Execute `npm start` and surf to `http://localhost:8080`.
 Try modifying *app/component.js*.
 Note how it fails to refresh.

 ![No refresh](images/no-refresh.png)

-We get this behavior because we set `hotOnly: true` for WDS.
+You see this behavior because you set `hotOnly: true` for WDS.
 Going with `inline: true` would have swallowed the error and refreshed the page.
-This behavior is okay, though, as we will implement the HMR interface next to avoid the need for the hard refresh.
-Before that, we can do something about those cryptic numbers to get more sensible output.
+This behavior is okay, though, as the HMR interface is implemented next to avoid the need for the hard refresh.
+Before that, something can be done about those cryptic numbers to get more sensible output.

 You can access the application alternately through `http://localhost:8080/webpack-dev-server/` instead of the root.
 It will provide status information at the top of the application.
 If your application relies on WebSockets and you use WDS proxying, you’ll need to use this particular url: otherwise, WDS logic will interfere.